pravinyo/website/_drafts/2023-04-29-code-smell-in-unit-test.md

 }
 ```

-As you can see, above test code is very complex and has too many assertions.
+As you can see, the above test code is very complex and has too many assertions.
 This test is hard to understand.
 As a matter of fact, the code that this test is written for is also very complex.
-As we know test is a documentation for the project/service, so above test will confuse more to developer instead of helping when things go bad.
+As we know test is a documentation for the project/service, so the above test will confuse more developers instead of helping when things go bad.
-> Let's apply earlier 2 rules discussed on above test code,
+> Let’s apply the earlier 2 rules discussed in the above test code.
 {: .prompt-tip }

 ```java